 I being the shy one didn’t want to bother them but my friend said, “Hey what do we got to lose?”
 We introduced ourselves to them and talked at length about Joe, the Sharks organization, and the fact that we had traveled so far to come see the game.
 They couldn’t believe how dedicated and loud the fans were in California considering they are from Ontario, Canada.
 San Jose won that game, Patrick Marleau getting a hat trick, and my life forever changed by the experience.
 I ended up buying tickets for the first game of the second round against Edmonton, me driving that time with more CD’s in tow and getting to say hi to the Thornton’s again.

 Since then I’ve become a hockey junky, attending as many games as possible here in LA, even going solo to Toronto last February just to see the Hall of Fame and catch a few games.
 I ended up having the time of my life and made a lot of new friends.
-I can personally say that the fans in California are as passionate about the game as those in Canada.
+I can personally say that the fans of Southern California hockey are as passionate about the game as those in Canada.
 Just because we may not be able to freeze a rink in our back yard or have to drive an hour in the snow at 5am to hockey practice, doesn’t mean we love our hockey and the teams we support any less.